 Cyber security threats are intentional acts conducted by malicious parties that compromise data privacy and disrupt the functionality of connected devices.
 Such actions are carried out by cybercriminals or hackers, using various methods to steal sensitive data, gain unauthorized control or infect the user’s device with malware.

 Both organizations and private users can fall victim to cyberattacks.
-One of the greatest motivations is money, which has fueled a recent spate of ransomware attacks.
+One of the greatest motivations is money, fueled by a recent spate of ransomware attacks.
 Other reasons could be to gain a competitive advantage by bringing down a competitor’s site by hiring cyber attackers to carry out a DDoS attack.

 Types of Cybersecurity Threats

 Here are the top 10 cyber security threats that you should be aware of in 2023

 As the name describes, ransomware is a specific type of malware that encrypt files, steals sensitive data, or locks users out of their devices.
 The attacker leaves a ransom note demanding that the victim pay the ransom within a stipulated period to regain access to the files.
 Some attackers might expose the stolen data to the public if payment is not made.